 In 2008, The Economist ran a special story on businessmen who were traveling the world with their Blackberrys and laptops.
 It was a novel idea at the beginning of the mobile era.
-With the exception of a couple of books published in the 1990s, this was one of the first mentions of digital nomads in mainstream media.
+With the exception of a couple of books published in the 1990s, this was one of the first mentions of digital nomads in the mainstream media.
 But, as the magazine reported, the idea of digital nomadism was anything but new: “In the 1980s Jacques Attali, a French economist who was advising president François Mitterrand at the time, used the term (nomad) to predict an age when rich and uprooted elites would jet around the world in search of fun and opportunity.”
 The frenchman’s prediction turned out to be prophetic.

 In the years that followed the story, dozens of individuals started online blogs cashing in on the newfound popularity of digital nomadism–that is, people who have left behind the traditional office structure for the express purpose of working anywhere in the world.
 By 2009, National Geographic and Dell launched corporate blogs dedicated to it.
 And by 2010 there was an entire industry of conferences, online courses, and publications built around the concept.
 The promise of the idea was captured in a common slogan: “Get paid to travel the world.”

 The digital nomad movement was a millennial’s dream, an endless vacation.
 The digital nomad movement distinguished itself from straight telecommuting by combining travel and remote work.
 It was a millennial’s dream, an endless vacation.
 As the movement grew, tropical cities like Chiang-Mai in Thailand and the island of Bali in Indonesia began to fill up with wanderlusting internet entrepreneurs.
-(A side benefit was the arbitrage opportunity presented to travelers earning US dollars and is regions where the local currency was weak).
+(A side benefit was the arbitrage opportunity presented to travelers earning US dollars in regions where the local currency was weak).

 After graduating from university in Amsterdam with an MBA in 2012, Pieter Levels also decided to give this lifestyle a shot.
 He had quickly realized how boring life could be after college and was looking for a change.
 “I wanted to escape.
 I thought I’d just fly to the other side of the world and go on an adventure,” he told me.

 He travelled to dozens of countries in Asia, Europe, and the Americas.
 Then his businesses took off and he began earning tens of thousands dollars every month.
 He has become a digital nomad success story.
-A year and half into his travels he seemed to be living the dream.
+A year and half into his travels, he seemed to be living the dream.
 Or so he thought.

 “I was standing in my apartment in Colombia looking out the window, and I realized I don’t know anyone here.”
-“I was standing in my apartment in Medilla, Colombia looking out the window, and I realized I don’t know anyone here,” he recalled.
+“I was standing in my apartment in Medellin, Colombia looking out the window, and I realized I don’t know anyone here,” he recalled.
 “I was thinking this is not what I should be doing.
 Like, this looks really great if I take a photo, but I don’t feel any connection.”

 Then the depression set in.
 “I started feeling lost.
 I started asking, ‘Who am I?’
 A large part of [your identity] is your environment.
 When you’re moving around from place to place, and you aren’t making long-term friends, you lose a big part of your identity.
 I’m a pretty strong and stable person, but I wasn’t prepared for that.”

 His nomadic lifestyle gave him freedom, but ultimately what he needed was intimacy.
 This realization was reinforced after a friend visited him in Colombia.
-He wanted to go back to Amsterdam, where he could take a 30 minute train ride and visit his family in person instead of via a computer screen.
+He wanted to go back to Amsterdam, where he could take a 30-minute train ride and visit his family in person instead of via a computer screen.

-It’s understandable that the life of a digital nomad life can be tough on a psychological level.
+It’s understandable that the life of a digital nomad can be tough on a psychological level.
 There is plenty of research that suggests in-person contact is an important aspect of working relationships.
-At the same time, psychologist say loneliness can literally be bad for your health.
+At the same time, psychologists say loneliness can literally be bad for your health.
 As reported by the American Psychological Association:

 In one meta-analysis of 148 studies comprising more than 308,000 people, for example, Brigham Young University psychologists found that participants with stronger social relationships were 50 percent more likely to survive over the studies’ given periods than those with weaker connections—a risk comparable to smoking up to 15 cigarettes a day and one double that of obesity.